TreZc0/oot-tracker/README.md

-# lttp-tracker
+# oot-tracker

-Item tracker for link to the past randomizer
+Item Tracker for the Ocarina of Time Item Randomizer, with firebase support for a cloud solution.